 Esquimalt High School wishes to recognize and acknowledge the Esquimalt and Songhees Nations, on whose traditional territories, we live, we learn, and we do our work.
-We invite all students, both Aboriginal and non-Aboriginal, to participate in the many courses offered by the Aboriginal Education Department.
-For more information about district support and programs visit the Greater Victoria Aboriginal Nations Education Division website.
+We invite all students, both indigenous and non-indigenous, to participate in the many courses offered by the Indigenous Education Department.
+For more information about district support and programs visit the Greater Victoria Indigenous Nations Education Division website.

 - English First Peoples 10, 11 , 12